muratk3n/thirdwave/en/README.md

 ---

-In 2019 ~200 million tons of coal was exported.
+While on the subj in 2019 ~200 million tons of coal was exported.

 Clean alternative, burn, CCS, ship ammonia.

 ---